If you are wanting to grab the attention of employers there are 8 strategies you can use to update your resume.

 Be sure to sell them on you.
 This is where you show your future employer the benefit they will receive from hiring you.
 What value will you add to the company?

-4. Grab Attention Fast by Leading with Your Best
+4. Grab Attention Fast by Leading With Your Best

 Managers and hiring agents want to know who you are and how you are better than every other prospective in front of them.
-Don’t wait till the second page to show them.
+Don’t wait until the second page to show them.
 Lead with the main benefits of hiring you.
 What is it that you have accomplished that makes you worth taking a chance on?

-If your education is top notch, lead with that.
+If your education is top-notch, lead with that.
 If you lack in the education department but have a great deal of experience, lead with that.

 Design the layout of your resume to showcase your best features first.
 There are several different types of resume formats that you can choose from.